Mubadala, Raizen in final round to buy BP-Bunge Brazilian ethanol venture- source

 Although the deal is in its final stages, there is no clear deadline for reaching an agreement, nor a guarantee that a sale will be signed.

-BP, Mubadala and JPMorgan did not immediately comment on the matter.
-Raizen, a joint venture between Royal Dutch Shell RDSa.L and Cosan SA CSAN3.SA declined to comment.
+BP declined to comment.
+Mubadala and JPMorgan did not immediately comment on the matter.
+Raizen, a joint venture between Shell SHEL.L and Cosan SA CSAN3.SA declined to comment.
 Bunge said it "continues to assess options to exit our participation in our sugar and bioenergy joint venture".

 Bunge has been trying to divest from its ethanol plants in Brazil for a while.
 In 2018, it considered an initial public offering before entering the joint venture with BP.